2005 WNBA Draft (April 16, 2005)

-The Silver Stars finished seventh in the Western Conference in 2004, and earned the fourth pick in the 2005 WNBA Draft—the highest draft pick for the franchise since 1999 when they selected Natalie Williams at number three overall.
+The Silver Stars finished with the worst record in the WNBA in 2004, but came out of the draft lottery with the No. 4 pick.
+That was the highest selection for the franchise since 1999 when they chose Natalie Williams at No. 3 overall.

 With that fourth pick, San Antonio took Kansas State forward Kendra Wecker.
-Wecker was the 2005 Big 12 Player of the Year, and named a Kodak/WCBA All-American and AP First Team All-American.
+Wecker was the 2005 Big 12 Player of the Year, and named a Kodak/WCBA All-American and to the AP All-American First Team.

 Unfortunately for Wecker and the Silver Stars, she tore the ACL in her right knee in the first game of the regular season, forcing her to miss the remainder of the year.
 She returned healthy the following season, and played in all 34 games, averaging 5.6 points and 2.5 rebounds.

 The following year, Wecker played in just 14 games, and San Antonio waived her prior to the start of the 2008 season.
 Washington signed her in late June, and she saw action in nine games for the Mystics for what would prove to be her last season in the WNBA.

 In the second round of the draft (14th overall pick), the Silver Stars selected Tennessee forward Shyra Ely.
 Ely helped lead the Lady Vols to four consecutive Fine Four appearances and was named a WBCA All-American in 2004.

 She played in 31 games as a rookie, averaging 4.5 points and 2.0 rebounds for San Antonio.
 The following season, she played in just 12 games for the Silver Stars, averaging 3.4 points and 2.6 boards.